Donal-Murphy/Chatroom-App/README.md

 # Chatroom-App

-This program is a client-server pair that allows for multiple clients to connect to a single server and integrates a chat functionality.
+This program is a client-server pair that allows for multiple clients (up to 50) to connect to a single server and integrates a chat functionality.

 ##  Prerequisites